eclipse/paho.mqtt.cpp/README.md

 ## Latest News

-A new release is underway to add a numer of features and some missing MQTT v5 support, in addition to a number of bug fixes.
-This should be v1.2, due before the end of 2020.

 To keep up with the latest announcements for this project, or to ask questions:

 **Twitter:** [@eclipsepaho](https://twitter.com/eclipsepaho) and [@fmpagliughi](https://twitter.com/fmpagliughi)